Pink Valentine Pancakes for Babies

 Notes

-If an infant younger than 12 months will be included at the table, omit salt and maple syrup and be aware that the recipe calls for 3 of the top 9 allergens, including tree nuts, eggs and cow’s milk (if you choose to use it).
+• Infant Feeding Notes: If an infant younger than 12 months will be included at the table, consider omitting the salt and maple syrup and be aware that the recipe calls for 3 of the top 9 allergens, including tree nuts, eggs and cow’s milk (if you choose to use it).

 Nutrition Facts